 Chapter 5.
 Technical implementation and use of the standard

 This document is a semantic standard that specifies the elements that exist and that can be recorded and reported.
 It does not specify how the information shall be encoded or exchanged.
-However, the following are likely scenarios and important aspects that may help the reader appreciate what lies ahead.
+The approach and specifications developed for the exchange of WIGOS metadata is briefly described below as part of the WIGOS Metadata Representation (WMDR) schema – LINK HERE!.

-(a) The most likely implementation will be in Extensible Markup Language (XML), in line with the specifications for WIS metadata and common interoperability standards.
-Regardless of the final implementation, the full metadata record describing a dataset can be envisioned as a tree with the categories as branches and the individual elements as leaves on these branches.
+(a) The implementation of the WMDS is done with Extensible Markup Language (XML), in line with the specifications for WIS metadata and common interoperability standards.
+The full metadata record describing a dataset can be seen as a tree with the categories as branches and the individual elements as leaves on these branches.
 Some branches may occur more than once, for example, a dataset may have been generated using more than one instrument at once, in which case two branches for the instrument category may be required.

 (b) Not all of the elements specified in this document need to be updated at the same frequency.
 Some elements, such as position of a land-based station, are more or less time-invariant, while others, such as a specific sensor, may change regularly every year.
 Still other elements, such as environment, may change gradually or rarely but perhaps abruptly.
 Finally, elements restricting the application of an observation, for example, the forecasting of road conditions, may have to be transmitted with every observation.
-The implementation of the WIGOS metadata needs to be able to deal with this.
+The implementation of the WIGOS metadata is expected to be able to deal with this.

 (c) Not all applications of observations require the full suite of metadata as specified in this standard at any given time.
 The amount of metadata needed to make adequate use of an observation, for example, for the purpose of issuing a heavy precipitation warning, is much less than for the adequate use of even the same observation for a climatological analysis.
 On the other hand, the metadata needed for near-real-time applications may also need to be provided in near real time.
 This is important to realize, as it makes the task of providing WIGOS metadata much more tractable.
-The implementation of WIGOS metadata needs to be able to cope with vastly different update intervals and with incremental submission of additional metadata to allow the creation of metadata records that are as complete as possible.
+The WMDR is expected to be able to cope with vastly different update intervals and with incremental submission of additional metadata to allow the creation of metadata records that are as complete as possible.

 (d) Users will want to obtain and filter datasets according to certain criteria/properties as described within each WIGOS metadata record.
-This functionality requires either a central repository for WIGOS metadata or full interoperability of the archives collecting WIGOS metadata.
+This functionality requires a central repository for WIGOS metadata with full interoperability of the archives collecting WIGOS metadata - OSCAR/Surface (https://oscar.wmo.int/surface) is used for this.

 How, then, can these requirements be met?
 In the case where observations are clearly only used for some near-real-time application and there is evidently no long-term use or re-analysis application to be expected, a profile of the WIGOS Metadata Standard may be specified that declares a specific subset of metadata elements as mandatory.
 This is depicted schematically in Figure 4.

 Importantly, all WIGOS metadata elements (or groups of elements) will have to be time stamped with the time of validity and associated to a unique identifier for a dataset during transmission and for archiving.
 The specification of time stamps should also include a statement on the use of daylight savings time.
 Using this approach, increments of a “full” WIGOS metadata record can be transmitted anytime changes occur and updates are deemed necessary.
-At the archive, the increments can be added to the existing metadata record for that dataset, establishing the full history of a particular observation with time.
+At the archive, the increments can be added to the existing metadata record for that dataset, establishing the full history of a particular observation with time reference to API?.